Your Right to Opt-Out of Sale of Your Personal Information

 - Who you are, and:

-- Whether your request is:
+- Whether your request:

 - The best way(s) to contact you so that I can respond to your request and take any steps that may be required to verify your identity (see the “Identity Verification Requirements” section below).